-Cycling may not be as popular to bet on as any of the professional North American sports like football or basketball, but there are still some great cycling odds at online sportsbooks - especially during marquee events like the Tour de France.
+Cycling may not be as popular to bet on as any of the professional North American sports like football or basketball, but there are still some great cycling odds at online sportsbooks – especially during marquee events like the Tour de France and Tour of Flandres.

-The odds for the Giro d'Italia are now available.
+The odds for the Tour de France 2024 are now available.
 The odds are subject to change and will likely adjust as we approach the event.
-The odds were last updated on September 23, 2020:
+The odds were last updated on September 7, 2023:

 Road cycling betting is more popular in Western Europe, with a focus on France, Spain, and Italy.
 The two most popular cycling competition formats include mass start events, where individuals start all at the same time, or time trials, where riders race alone and are seeking the best time.